-6. The cutout in the handle clamp lines up with the threads on the underside of the top tube.
-Screw the %-20 bolt into the threads and tighten with a 1/8"Allen wrench.
-Due to clearance issues, the Lenni machine will not have the large black knobs for adjusting the handle - they will have 2 Allen Head screws instead.
+- 6. The cutout in the handle clamp lines up with the threads on the underside of the top tube.
+Screw the $\frac{1}{2}$ -20 bolt into the threads and tighten with a $\frac{1}{8}$ 'Allen wrench. - 7.
+You can adjust the handles to a more comfortable level by loosening the two rear bolts with a 5/32" Allen wrench, making the adjustment then re-tightening the two rear bolts to hold the handles in a fixed position.

-7. Plug the cable into the jack on the left side of the top cover.
+8. Plug the cable into the jack on the left side of the top cover (front jack as shown above).